CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 ---

 ## Pre-processing of MNIST database
-Before construction and training of the ML model, data pre-processing is often necessary to extract and partition the training and validation datasets and to normalize the samples in the database.
+Before construction and training of the model, data pre-processing is often necessary to extract and partition the training and validation datasets, and to normalize the samples in the database.
 The following code snippet performs this pre-processing step, after importing the relevant libraries.

 ```Python3
 # Import PyTorch libraries